The Roles, Risks, and Stages of Personal Injury Trials

 Cross-examination has been called “the great steam engine to the truth.”

-At the very least, the defense will hope to obtain concessions from the witness so the witness can be perceived as unreliable.
+At the very least, the defense will hope to obtain concessions from the witness so that the witness can be perceived as unreliable.

 Leading Questions in Cross-Examination